pedroaraujo9/tblv/README.md

 ## Code to fit time-dependent beta latent variable models (time-BLV)

-- In the folder`analysis`, there are several scripts used to fit the model.
+- In the folder`analysis` there are several scripts used to fit the model.
 - In the folder `packages` there are the packages developed to fit the model.

 ## Instructions